tingold/pgdog/README.md

 ### Configuration

-pgDog has two configuration files:multi
+pgDog has two configuration files:

 * `pgdog.toml` which contains general settings and PostgreSQL servers information
-* `users.toml` which contains users and passwords
+* `users.toml` for users and passwords

-Most options have reasonable defaults, so a basic configuration for a single user and database deployment is easy to setup:
+Most options have reasonable defaults, so a basic configuration for a single user and database deployment is pretty short:

 **`pgdog.toml`**